wkolowski/coq-algs/README.md

 # Random Coq Code

 Hello.
 This repository contains some random Coq code, as you probably have guessed from the name.
+It is also going to be my MSc thesis.

 The structure of the development is as follows:

 * RCCBase.v contains some basic tactics and auxiliary stuff.
 * DS/ contains data structures.
 * Memoization/ is a lame attempt at memoizing functions.
 Nothing worth looking at.
-* Reflection/ has some code on proof by reflection.
+* Reflection/ has some code on proof by reflection, also quite lame.
 * Sorting/ uses stuff from DS/ to implement and verify sorting algorithms.
-* Structures/ has implementations of algebraic and order-theoretic structures needed for sorting and doing reflection
+* Structures/ has implementations of algebraic and order-theoretic structures needed for sorting and doing reflection.
 * Trash/ is, well, trash.
 Don't even look at it.

 ## Accomplished